cysouw/diathesis/text/c08_preverbs.md

 ## Diatheses with subject demotion

+All examples in the following sections result in intranstive verbs.
 Keeping with the observation that preverb alternations tend to produce nominative/accusative constructions (see [@sec:preverbs-always-accusative]), preverb diatheses with subject demotion are exceedingly rare.
+Almost all the attested examples use verb prefixes.
+Examples with verb particles are almost non-existing.

 ### --- [ OBJ > SBJ > Ø ] --- {.unnumbered}